What is Hip Replacement?

 What can I expect when I have a Hip Replacement?

-- Plan on having some help at home for the first few weeks after your procedure
+- Plan on having some help at home for the week or so after your procedure

 - Plan ahead at home and think about ways to make maneuvering around your house and kitchen easier

 - Make sure all handrails are secure and that loose cords are tucked away to prevent falling